Geo99pro/DeepDocGen/README.md

 ## 📝 **Paper Title**
 **Generation and Detection of Objects in Documents by Deep Learning Neural Network Models (DeepDocGen)**

----
+📢 *Our paper is coming soon!
+Stay tuned for the official release.*

 ## 📖 **About the Project**
-**DeepDocGen** is a revolutionary pipeline designed to overcome the challenges of limited annotated datasets in document analysis.
+**DeepDocGen** is a pipeline designed to overcome the challenges of limited annotated datasets in document analysis.
 By generating synthetic documents, this framework empowers researchers and developers to train and fine-tune object detection models with high accuracy and robustness.

----

-## 🛠️ **Technologies and Frameworks Used**
+## 🛠️ **Technologies Used**

-**DeepDocGen** integrates state-of-the-art layout generation tools to enhance synthetic document creation.
+**DeepDocGen** integrates state-of-the-art layout generation models to enhance synthetic document creation.
 These include:

-- **[LayoutTransformer](https://github.com/kampta/DeepLayout)**: A self-attention-based model for layout generation and completion.
+- **[LayoutTransformer](https://github.com/kampta/DeepLayout)**: Layout Generation and Completion with Self-attention.
-- **[LayoutFlow](https://github.com/JulianGuerreiro/LayoutFlow)**: A flow-matching framework for realistic layout generation.
+- **[LayoutFlow](https://github.com/JulianGuerreiro/LayoutFlow)**: Flow Matching for Layout Generation.

-We also leverage other advanced models and tools to ensure the quality and diversity of the generated layouts.

----
+📢 *More models comong soon!*

 ## 🎨 **Visual Overview**